Best Bed in a Box Mattresses of 2023

 - What’s the Right Mattress for Your Sleep Position?

-A bed-in-a-box mattress is a mattress that’s been compressed and rolled into a box so it can be easily shipped to your home.
-You simply pick up the box, carry it to your bedroom, and unroll it to full size.
+Today, well over 100 companies offer mattresses that arrive at your door in boxes roughly the same size as a mini-fridge—about 42 inches high, 20 inches wide, and 20 inches deep.
+You can simply carry the box to your bedroom, remove and unroll the mattress, and let it expand to its full size.
 For even more convenience, some brands offer white glove delivery service where the delivery person will also set up the new mattress for you.

-Nowadays, mattress retailers such as Mattress Firm and Ashley Furniture also offer boxed mattresses in their online stores to keep up with the competition.
-Some brands are online only and others operate pop-up stores or partner with retailers.
+Some bed-in-a-box brands are online only, while others operate pop-up stores or partner with traditional retailers.
+Companies such as Mattress Firm and Ashley Furniture also offer boxed mattresses in their online stores to keep up with the competition.

-Pros and Cons of Buying a Bed in a Box
+Pros and Cons of Buying a Mattress in a Box

-Like any mattress, or any product in general, a boxed mattress has advantages and disadvantages.
+Like any mattress, or any product in general, a mattress in a box has advantages and disadvantages.
 They include:

 - Price.
 Because it takes sales commissions and other brick-and-mortar staples out of the equation, buying a bed-in-a-box is usually less expensive.

 - Selection.
 Buying a boxed mattress online gives you the ability to check out hundreds of brands and models without stepping foot into a showroom.
 You can also order pillows, a foundation, and other accessories online.